 - WHAT TO WEAR: We have no dress code.
 Some people wear suits and dresses.
 Other people wear t-shirts and jeans.
 Come dressed comfortably.

 - WELCOME: We want to welcome visitors, not draw unnecessary attention to them.
 So when you visit us for the first time, we will not ask you to stand or give your name.
 However, if you want more information about the church, you can fill out an information card at the welcome table.
 And please feel free to mingle after the service.
 We would love to meet you!

 - CHILDREN: We believe that children enhance our corporate worship.
 So, we encourage you to keep your children with you during the worship service.
-However, nursery care is available throughout the service for children under 3 years old.
+However, nursery care is available during the service for children 4 years old and under.
 If you would like your child to attend nursery, a legal parent or guardian must sign the child in, and return a numbered tag to pick the child up at his or her classroom after the service.

 - SERMON: We always preach from a particular biblical text.
 We typically preach consecutively through books of the Bible.
 Ideally, the structure, main idea, and tone of the biblical text informs the structure, main idea, and tone of the sermon.
 We seek to accomplish this goal by explaining what the text meant to its original audience, what the text teaches about the person and work of Jesus Christ, and how to faithfully apply these truths in our contemporary context.
 The sermon is usually 30-40 minutes long.